microchip-pic-avr-examples/dspic33ck-curiosity-spi-eeprom-demo/README.md

 ## Summary

-This project demonstrates SPI Communication on dsPIC33CK Curiosity board using MCC-Melody driver code.
+This project demonstrates SPI communication on the dsPIC33CK Curiosity board using MCC-Melody driver code.
-The demo code writes string and Numbers into EEPROM and reads it back from eeprom then compares trasmitted and received string and Numbers to validate EEPROM write read.
+The demo code writes strings and numbers into EEPROM and reads them back from EEPROM, then compares transmitted and received strings and numbers to validate EEPROM write and read.
-This example uses 25AA512 based SPI PIM with size of 512K bit with 128byte page size.
+This example uses 25AA512 based SPI PIM with a size of 512K bits with 128-byte page size.

 ## Related Documentation